-The John Wenrich Memorial Library at The Landmark Society of Western New York is the only library in the Rochester, NY region dedicated to historic architecture, landscapes, and preservation.
-The library was founded in 1970 when the Wenrich family established a memorial fund on behalf of The Landmark Society of Western New York in John Wenrich’s name.
+The John Wenrich Memorial Library at The Landmark Society of Western New York is the only library in the Rochester region dedicated to historic architecture, landscapes, and preservation.
+The library was founded in 1970 when John Wenrich’s family established a memorial fund on behalf of The Landmark Society.

 - Use of the library is complimentary for Landmark Society Members.

 - Nonmembers may conduct research at a starting fee of $10 per hour, per person.

 - Research requiring ongoing staff assistance will be charged at a higher rate, based on hourly staff rates and other factors.

 * * *

 Books (approximately 3,500): subjects include building types and styles; architectural construction and details; restoration techniques; preservation ordinances; financial, legal and physical aspects of preservation; horticulture and landscaping; local history; and decorative arts.
 Also, the Friends of Mt.
 Hope Cemetery collection of books & slides on historic cemeteries.